 York University installed a 30,000 square foot green system during the construction of the Computer Sciences Building in 2003.
 This green system is not accessible.
 It has been monitored by the Toronto Region and Conservation Authority to determine the quantity and quality of storm-water and quantify other benefits of green roofs.

 An example of a retrofit is the intensive 704m2 green roof on ESRI Canada Ltd. 12 Concorde Place.
-It covers 100% of available roof space on a commercial building, and it hosts 52 plant types including sedums, grasses, flowers, herbs, shrubs and trees.
+It covers 100% of available roof space on a building, and it hosts 52 plant types including sedums, grasses, flowers, herbs, shrubs and trees.

 Below is a brief description of a complete system that is more fully described in the consultant's report, Environmental Benefits and Costs of Green Technology for the City of Toronto.